Separable Expansions for Covariance Estimation: Methodology

-As already discussed, the power iteration method can be performed in an arbitrary Hilbert space, and it can be used to find the best separable approximation of a covariance operator $C$.
-In the present paper, we expand our attention beyond separability \eqref{eq:best_separable_approx}, to the solution of \eqref{eq:best_Rsep} with $R \in \N$, i.e. searching for the best $R$-separable approximation.
-This optimisation problem can be solved via Algorithm \ref{alg2}, which contains subsequent search for $R$ separable components, deflating the covariance matrix for every previously found component, and standardizing the components to have norm one.
+In the present paper, we expand our attention beyond separability, to the solution of \eqref{eq:best_Rsep} with $R \in \N$, i.e.\ searching for the best $R$-separable approximation.
+This optimisation problem can be solved via Algorithm~\ref{alg1}, which is a generalization of the power iteration method \citep[for finding the singular value decomposition, cf.][]{vanloan1983} to general Hilbert spaces.
+It can be used to find the best separable approximation and also the best $R$-separable approximation of a~covariance operator $\ope C$, as shown in Algorithm~\ref{alg1}.